tnorris/head-in-the-clouds/README.md

 Big focus on automation

-# Why Do You Want It
+# Why Do You Want DevOps
 ## Management:
 - The Industry's Best Standard
 - Cut time to resolution; with enough investment, _orders_ of magnitude.